TamNguyen-Albert/OB-Airways-Fuel-Optimization/Section 4: Results.md

 ## Recommendation

 - **Use XGBoost** as the primary deployment model for best performance.
-- **Stacking Regressor** can be considered if you aim for robustness through ensembling.
+- **Stacking Regressor** can be considered if the goal is robustness through ensembling.
 - **Random Forest** is a solid alternative with similar performance and ease of interpretation.
 - **Linear Regression** is only suitable as a baseline or quick benchmark.